 Applicants requesting a waiver of any QAP provision must submit their request in writing by the deadline date outlined in Section 2 of the QAP.
 Any waiver request not submitted by the deadline will not be considered.
+Waivers will need to be requested on an annual basis.
+Previously approved waivers are not guaranteed in subsequent cycles.
 In addition, MHC will not accept or consider waiver requests for selection criteria items.
 MHC will provide responses to all waiver requests at least two weeks prior to the Application Cycle closing date.